lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/3-cognitor.md

 ## Workflow

-You've got an application on your phone and you're trying to log in and access the resources that that application is designed to use.
+You've got an application and you're trying to log in and access the resources that application is designed to use.

 You're logging into your app